Royal rift ‘began after William told Harry to heed their mother’s advice to not marry in haste’

 Diana “hardly knew” Prince Charles when they married (Credit: Splash News)

-The paper claimed Harry was “besotted with worldly divorcee Meghan” and “didn’t welcome this guidance”.
+The paper also claims Harry was “besotted with worldly divorcee Meghan” and “didn’t welcome this guidance”.

-The brothers’ relationship is said to have further soured when words were exchanged between Kate and bride-to-be Meghan over Princess Charlotte’s bridesmaid dress.
+The brothers’ relationship is rumoured to have further soured when words were exchanged between Kate and bride-to-be Meghan over Princess Charlotte’s bridesmaid dress.

 “At one stage Kate was said to have been reduced to tears,” it is claimed.